jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2014-11-27-summarise-stock-returns-from-multiple-files/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 # series:
 #   - Tree based methods in R
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: This post is a slight extension of the previous two articles - Download Stock Data - Part I and Download Stock Data - Part II.
-We discuss how to produce gross returns, standard deviation and correlation of multiple shares.
+description: Produce gross returns, standard deviation and correlation for several shares in R by reading and combining multiple downloaded stock price files.
 ---

+> **Status, September 2026.** Google retired the `finance/historical` CSV endpoint that the download step uses, so the price files this post summarises can no longer be fetched.
+The return, standard deviation and correlation steps still hold for any price files that carry Date, Close and Code columns.

-This post is a slight extension of the previous two articles ([Download Stock Data - Part I](/blog/2014-11-20-download-stock-data-1), [Download Stock Data - Part II](/blog/2014-11-21-download-stock-data-2)) and we discuss how to produce gross returns, standard deviation and correlation of multiple shares.
+Gross returns, standard deviation and correlation of multiple shares are produced here.
+This post is a slight extension of the previous two articles ([Download Stock Data - Part I](/blog/2014-11-20-download-stock-data-1), [Download Stock Data - Part II](/blog/2014-11-21-download-stock-data-2)).

+## R Packages Used

 The following packages are used.